top of page

 A selection of A. densiflora.
 Similar in size and look to "Ian Bush".
 Early bloomer, January and February, in the valley.
 Popular, easy to grow Manzanita.
 Slightly larger that "Sentinel".
 Profuse flowers in late winter.
 Can take some additional water.
 Can be pruned to a small tree.

-Arctostaphylos sp Common Name: Dr. Hurd Manzanita
+Arctostaphylos manzanita Common Name: Dr. Hurd Manzanita

 Family: Ericaceae